st8tikratio/Uselessness/blockchain/cardano/break-shit.md

     - `The last term is even higher order and smaller in absolute value`

       -  $\frac {\alpha}{1 + \alpha}\sigma^3_{percent}\lambda^2_{percent} = 0.23 * 0.1^3 * 0.2^2 = 0.0009$%

+    - `The contribution of 20% of own stake movers rewards from 7.7% of the rewards of a saturated pool to 7.73%, a 0.03% addition`
+      - `less pledge or stake, than the 20%, would have less relevant impact on rewards`

+---